PayCargo/Docs/source/index.html.md

 });
 ```

-> The above command returns JSON with the Authentication token
+> The above command returns a JSON string with the Authentication token

 ```json
 {
   "token": "eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpZCI6Nzc4MTQwLCJhY2NvdW50VHlwZSI6InNoaXBwZXIiLCJpYXQiOjE1MTcwOTUyODAsImV4cCI6MTUxNzcwMDA4MH0.HUeTs-Lb6AQsZjt_KEnjEljAXsXce0Y-zfQc5AI7oVc"
 }
 ```
-To authenticate as a developer you will need an API Key and Secret.
-You can get them by emailing developers@paycargo.com.
+To authenticate as a developer, you will need an API Key and Shared Secret.
+You can obtain them by emailing developers@paycargo.com.

 Paycargo API expects for the JWT token retrieved from this request to be included in all subsequent requests to the server in a header that looks like the following: